Skip to content

 Key Designs

-• Mechanism: \(L\) alternating attention blocks, each comprising (a) intra-frame self-attention — tokens within the same panorama attend to each other to capture local structure and projection distortion; and (b) global self-attention — tokens from all panoramas are mixed to enable cross-view correspondence reasoning.
-The aggregated features are combined with spherical embeddings via three lightweight adapters and fed into three prediction heads: a camera pose head, a local point cloud head, and a global point cloud head.
+The aggregator consists of \(L\) layers of alternating attention blocks.
+Each block first performs intra-frame self-attention, where tokens within the same panorama attend to each other to capture local geometry and projection distortions.
+This is followed by global self-attention, where tokens from all panoramas are mixed to establish cross-view correspondences.
+The aggregated features are fused with spherical embeddings through three lightweight adapters and fed into task heads for camera pose, local point clouds, and global point clouds.
+This alternating arrangement allows the model to preserve single-frame details while reconstructing consistent global structures.

 Loss & Training